 - Pros and Cons

 - Saving Money with PIN Debit

 - Who is PIN on glass good for?

 - Alternatives to PIN on Glass

 What is PIN on glass?

-It’s basically what it sounds like – a way for customers to enter their PINs on a screen (such as your tablet or smartphone screen) as opposed to using a dedicated PIN pad.
+It’s basically what it sounds like – a way for customers to enter their PINs on a screen as opposed to using a dedicated PIN pad.
 PIN on glass makes it possible for your business to take advantage of the added security and possible lower costs of PIN debit transactions.